Silk: North America

-Wild silk taken from the nests of native caterpillars was used by the Aztecs to make containers and as paper.
+Wild silk taken from the nests of native butterfly and moth caterpillars was used by the Aztecs to make containers and as paper.
 Silkworms were introduced to Oaxaca from Spain in the 1530s and the region profited from silk production until the early 17th century, when the king of Spain banned export to protect Spain's silk industry.
 Silk production for local consumption has continued until the present day, sometimes spinning wild silk.

 King James I introduced silk-growing to the British colonies in America around 1619, ostensibly to discourage tobacco planting.
 The Shakers in Kentucky adopted the practice.

 The history of industrial silk in the United States is largely tied to several smaller urban centers in the Northeast region.
 Beginning in the 1830s, Manchester, Connecticut emerged as the early center of the silk industry in America, when the Cheney Brothers became the first in the United States to properly raise silkworms on an industrial scale; today the Cheney Brothers Historic District showcases their former mills.
 With the mulberry tree craze of that decade, other smaller producers began raising silkworms.
 This economy particularly gained traction in the vicinity of Northampton, Massachusetts and its neighboring Williamsburg, where a number of small firms and cooperatives emerged.
 Among the most prominent of these was the cooperative utopian Northampton Association for Education and Industry, of which Sojourner Truth was a member.
 Following the destructive Mill River Flood of 1874, one manufacturer, William Skinner, relocated his mill from Williamsburg to the then-new city of Holyoke.
 Over the next 50 years he and his sons would maintain relations between the American silk industry and its counterparts in Japan, and expanded their business to the point that by 1911, the Skinner Mill complex contained the largest silk mill under one roof in the world, and the brand Skinner Fabrics had become the largest manufacturer of silk satins internationally.
 Other efforts later in the 19th century would also bring the new silk industry to Paterson, New Jersey, with several firms hiring European-born textile workers and granting it the nickname "Silk City" as another major center of production in the United States.

 World War II interrupted the silk trade from Asia, and silk prices increased dramatically.
 U.S. industry began to look for substitutes, which led to the use of synthetics such as nylon.
 Synthetic silks have also been made from lyocell, a type of cellulose fiber, and are often difficult to distinguish from real silk (see spider silk for more on synthetic silks).